Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Additional Experiments and Insights

 \subsection{Consistency Measure}

-In this section, we provide more details about the consistency measure used in Section \ref{sec:consistency}.
+In this section, we provide more details about the consistency measure used in Figure \ref{fig:consistency-observation}.
 To be independent of any particular loss function, we considered a measure similar to standard Top-1 accuracy.
-We measure the ratio of samples that predict the same class on both an unaugmented and augmented version of the same image
+We measure the ratio of samples that predict the same class on both the original image and an augmented version of it

-where the sum is over all the training examples, and $\mathbbm{1}$ is the indicator function and the argmax is over the predicted probability of $K$ classes.
+where the sum is over all the training examples, and $\mathbbm{1}$ is the indicator function, the argmax is over the predicted probability of $K$ classes, and $\tilde{\vx}_i \sim \mathcal{A}(\vx_i)$ is an augmented version of $\vx_i$.
 Notably, this measure does not depend on the labels.

-In the experiment in Section \ref{sec:consistency}, the unaugmented images are normalized, while the augmented images use the same augmentation strategy as the benchmark experiments, see Section \ref{sup:cifar-training-details}.
+In the experiment in Figure~\ref{fig:consistency-observation}, the original images are only normalized, while the augmented images use the same augmentation strategy as the benchmark experiments, see Section \ref{sup:cifar-training-details}.